 You can make changes depending on the commit, as described in the warning.
 But since no branch is configured to track changes, they are lost if you choose not to save them.

-Use the git branch command to establish a new branch and git switch to switch to it to save the modifications.
+Use the git branch command to establish a new branch and the git switch to switch to it to save the modifications.
 After that, stage the modifications and make a fresh commit.
 You can merge the modifications into the master branch once you’ve completed your work.

 From a Remote Branch, Create a Branch.